 Lunch is served around 11.45-12noon.
 Here at Ladybird we feel it is important to eat in a sociable and enjoyable environment, and our practitioners sit with the children at meal times and eat with them when possible.

 Sleep is a very important aspect of young children's routines and a lot of thought goes into ensuring children get the sleep they need, depending on their age.

 We work closely with parents/carers to establish a sleep pattern that fits in, as much as possible, with how you manage your child’s sleep at home.
 We operate a safe sleep policy that we discuss with parents before your child starts in the nursery.

 There is a designated sleep room in our Jays’ room providing the dark and quiet space that younger children need.
 Generally, children in our Jays’ and Owls’ rooms tend to sleep once a day, usually after lunch, but we will always be flexible depending on your child’s needs.

 Children have their own rest beds and bedding and can sleep when they need to, remaining supervised at all times.
 Children are free to bring in a special blanket or cuddly toy to comfort them at sleep time.

 We serve a light, healthy snack mid-afternoon, in a similar way to the morning.

 We serve a light tea at approximately 4pm for children that are staying with us in the afternoon.
 This could consist of sandwiches or pittas or, in the winter, macaroni cheese.

-We ask our parents to collect their children from specific areas and, due to social distancing requirements, we are keeping our handovers to a minimum.
-We will briefly provide any information about the child’s day, and our nursery staff will pass on important messages and art-work to take home.
+We will provide any information about your child’s day, and our nursery staff will pass on important messages and art-work to take home.